How can the sales manager increase sales?

 The Sales Manager as a Mentor

-Finally, a sales manager has a responsibility to mentor, coach, and develop the people on their team.
+Finally, a manager has a responsibility to mentor, coach, and develop the people on their team.
 Sometimes the manager may lead by example and other times, they may observe, then coach and develop the team.
 The sales manager’s job is to grow his people.

 So a sales manager must define the process clearly, monitor the activity and adherence to the process, and mentor, coach, and develop the sales force.
 If they stick to these fundamentals, they will see sales increase and the sales organization will produce more.